-On February 28, 2017, Capstone's EPA for the Sechelt Creek facility with BC Hydro was extended from its original expiry on an interim basis.
-The interim arrangement includes a price per megawatt hour that is lower than in 2016.
-Any new or amended EPA is also expected to provide a lower price for electricity supplied than was paid under the expiring contract.
+On February 28, 2017, Capstone's EPA for the Sechelt Creek facility with BC Hydro was extended from its original expiry at a price per megawatt hour that is lower than the 2016 price.
+On May 31, 2017, Capstone's EPA was extended for the second time on an interim basis.
+Capstone expects any new or amended EPA will provide a lower price for electricity supplied than what was paid under the previous contract, which expired February 28, 2017.
 In addition, on March 1, 2017, Capstone signed a facility agreement with the shíshálh Nation, which will result in minority equity ownership by the shíshálh Nation and profit sharing for the project.